-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 5. Inaugural ball

 An Inauguration Day tweet, sent in the waning minutes of Jan.
-20, features a video of the president and first lady dancing at an inaugural ball to Frank Sinatra's "My Way."
+20, features a video of the president and first lady Melania Trump dancing at an inaugural ball to Frank Sinatra's "My Way."

 THANK YOU for another wonderful evening in Washington, D.C.
 TOGETHER, we will MAKE AMERICA GREAT AGAIN🇺🇸 pic.twitter.com/V3aoj9RUh4— Donald J. Trump (@realDonaldTrump) January 21, 2017